nexmo-community/sms-translation-demo-app/README.md

 nexmo link:sms phone_number https://********.ngrok.io/inboundSMS
 ```

-Also take note: this application uses a `POST` webhook for Inbound SMS.
-Be sure to select `POST` in your settings.

 ## Try it out

 With the application running, enter `http://localhost:8000` in your browser.
 Select a language in the upper right drop down menu, and send an SMS message to the phone number you purchased.
 The screen will respond with a translation of your text message in real-time.